My blog posts likely contain affiliate links, including for the Amazon Associates program.

 When visiting Alaska on a clear day, it’s impossible to miss Denali.
 Her huge silhouette draws the eye like a magnet.
 Growing up there, I loved days when ‘the mountain was out.’
 From certain roads in my hometown of Eagle River, you could see Denali’s permanently white shape on the northern horizon.
 No trip back feels quite complete until I see that familiar shape, a massive specter both terrifying and familiar.

 If you, like me, are drawn to the power of Denali, be sure to add these places to your list.
 These are some of the best places to view Denali near Anchorage, Denali National Park, and on the drive between.
-If you’re planning a trip in Summer 2020, here are extra tips on how to visit Denali this year.
+You can add these stops to your itinerary along with the best things to do in Denali for an unforgettable trip.

 This post was originally published in September 2014 and was updated in August 2017 and April 2020.